An Efficient Learning Method to Connect Observables

-We first briefly discuss our motivation.
+Before directly discussing the structure of the MEP emulator, we would like to begin with a simple idea.
 In many situations, we usually encounter the following Hamiltonian equation with the affine form: { }

 with a nontrivial vector $\mathbf{y}$.
 Here, $H_{0}$ is a parameter-free part of the Hamiltonian, $c_{i}$ is $i$-th parameter, $H_{i}$ is a part of the Hamiltonian depending on $c_{i}$, $E$ is the eigenvalue of the Hamiltonian, and $N$ is the norm kernel.
-A similar structure can be found in reduced order models such as EC methods~\cite{Frame:2017fah}, where the matrix elements of $H_{0}$, $H_{i}$, and $N$ are computed with the snapshot vectors.
+A similar structure can be found in reduced order models such as EC methods~\cite{Frame:2017fah}, where the matrix elements of $H_{0}$, $H_{i}$, and $N$ are computed with the training vectors at given $\{c_{i}\}^{n_{\rm par}}_{i=1}$.
 It is less discussed, but writing the equation in the above way, $E$ can be regarded as an input, as in scattering problems.
 Then, for example, $-c_{n_{\rm par}}$ can be regarded as the eigenvalue of the equation after multiplying the inverse $H^{-1}_{n_{\rm par}}$ (assuming it exists):

-This input-output exchange is a short and simple theoretical idea behind this work: we can make predictions without directly addressing the parameters in the Hamiltonian.
-We can further predict other quantities using $E$ as the input if only $c_{n_{\rm par}}$ is varied.
-Unfortunately, this is often not true.
-For example, in nucleon-nucleon interaction from chiral EFT in nuclear physics~\cite{Epelbaum2009, Machleidt2011}, we generally expect that 10 - 30 parameters should be varied simultaneously to make meaningful predictions.
-Therefore, we would need to couple roughly the same number of Eq.~\eqref{eq:emu}.
-This number will continue to grow with our knowledge about three-nucleon interaction~\cite{Epelbaum:2014sea}.
+This input-output exchange hints our theoretical idea behind this work: we can make predictions without directly addressing the parameters in the Hamiltonian.
+This simple scheme allows us to predict other quantities using $E$ as the input if only $c_{n_{\rm par}}$ is varied.
+But in reality, for example, in nucleon-nucleon interaction from chiral EFT in nuclear physics~\cite{Epelbaum2009, Machleidt2011}, we generally expect that 10 - 30 parameters should be varied simultaneously to make meaningful predictions.
+Therefore, we couple a same number of Eq.~\eqref{eq:emu} through a new mathematical technique -- our MEP emulator.
+The number of LECs will continue to grow with our knowledge about three-nucleon interaction~\cite{Girlanda:2011fh,Epelbaum:2014sea}.

 In the following, we consider the $m (> n_{\rm par})$ Hamiltonian equations that take $E^{[1]}, \ldots, E^{[n_{\rm par}]}$ as inputs (to trade $n_{\rm par}$ parameters $c_i$) and $E^{[n_{\rm par}+1]}, \ldots, E^{[m]}$ as outputs: